Fr. 236.00

 Read more

-The Concept of Milieu in Environmental Ethics discusses how we can come together to address current environmental problems at the planetary level, such as climate change, biodiversity loss, transborder pollution and desertification.
+This book discusses how we can come together to address current environmental problems at the planetary level, such as climate change, biodiversity loss, transborder pollution and desertification.
+It draws on the concept of milieu (f¿do) inspired by the Japanese philosopher, Watsuji Tetsur¿.

 List of contents